scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

+- [The Bricklayer](https://www.netflix.com/browse?jbv=81691563) *I don't know what the book was like, but run, don't walk, away from this movie as fast as you can.
+It is so, so tropey and horrific.
+I mean, if you peaked in the 80's and you like to believe women always need a man around to help them get through life, you may like this, but... no, probably not even you will like this.*
 - [3 Body Problem](https://www.netflix.com/title/81024821) *No spoilers, but I found some of it excellent and some of it a bit disappointing.
 I have read book one of this but tbh I don't remember a lot of it.*

 ### Food and Drink